Police Officer

 Best Rated

-Asked by eatbreathcheer over 11 years ago
+Asked by ProSlayer? almost 12 years ago

 most ppl where im from become products of their environment when i was younger i did some bad things. i sold drugs for a week but i felt so bad i quit, then joined the military to atone. will my past destroy any chances i have as a police officer...

-Asked by Young. about 11 years ago
+Asked by Young. over 11 years ago

 Maybe not.
 If you have been convicted of certain crimes, there isn't much you can do about that.
 However, without any prior arrests or convictions, you may still be able to obtain employment as a police officer.
 A solid military record with an honorable discharge (staying in the active reserves is even better) will go a long way to showing you aren't the person that you may have been in the past.
 The longer the time space between criminal activity and when you apply is better.
 Also, holding a secret clearance shows you have previously passed a background check, which helps.